 - In a medium mixing bowl, whisk together maple syrup, milk, olive oil and egg whites.

-- On top of wet ingredients, add dry ingredients and whisk together until combined.
+- Add dry ingredients and whisk together until combined.
 Don’t overmix.
+Batter will be quite thin.

 - Pour batter into prepared pan.
-Bake for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
+Bake for 20 minutes or until golden brown and a toothpick inserted in the center comes out clean.
+Cut into slices or wedges and serve.

 Notes

-- if you prefer, substitute all-purpose flour for the whole wheat flour, or a combination of the two.
+- If you prefer, substitute all-purpose flour for the whole wheat flour, or a combination of the two.
+For a more traditional appearance, use white whole wheat flour or all-purpose flour.

-- Bread can be baked in a 8 inch square pan if you prefer.
+- Bread can be baked in an 8 inch square pan if you prefer.

 Video